paulchrisluke/python-analyzer/README.md

 ## 🔒 Privacy & Security

-- **No Real Data**: All business data anonymized/removed
+- **Anonymized Data Only**: All business data in this repository is anonymized/synthetic for demonstration purposes
-- **Real Business Data**: Processes actual business data through ETL pipeline
+- **Production Pipeline**: Real business data is processed only in a separate, secured production pipeline with proper safeguards
 - **Comprehensive Git Ignore**: Prevents accidental commits of sensitive data

 ## 📝 License